-International Songwriters Association (ISA) Songs And Songwriting • Trivia
+International Songwriters Association (ISA) Songs And Songwriting • Songwriting Trivia

 Buddy Holly and Jerry Allison wrote the million-selling classic "That'll Be The Day" after seeing the film "The Searchers" in which the main character, John Wayne, responds to every optimistic prophecy with the immortal words - "Well that'll be the day!"